Ostoic/potman/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # potman
 potman (Potfile Manager) is a small tool/lib I wrote for working with Hashcat potfiles.
 It currently supports basic lookup (essid, password) and dump (essid, password, all, etc) operations.
-I used this project as a way to understand how to use nom better, seeing as most of this could be done in a simple bash script.
+I used this project as a way to understand how to use nom better, seeing as most of this could be done in a bash script.

 # Example
 potman help